The Storyteller (Star Trek: Deep Space Nine): Plot

 That night, O'Brien stands before the village and attempts to tell the story, but the villagers are unmoved by his clumsy narrative, and the Dal'Rok returns in full force.
-Hovath takes the stage, and eloquently tells of a new voice challenging the Dal'Rok.
-The villagers follow his lead and defeat the Dal'Rok, embracing him as their new Sirah and relieving O'Brien of the post.
+Hovath takes the stage and eloquently tells of a new voice challenging the Dal'Rok, realizing the Sirah deliberately created this opportunity for him to redeem his failure.
+The villagers follow Hovath's lead and defeat the Dal'Rok, embracing him as their new Sirah and relieving O'Brien of the post.

 Production

 The story idea came from Kurt Michael Bensmiller who first pitched it as an episode for season one of Star Trek: The Next Generation.
-They didn't go ahead with the script but ask him to pitch other ideas which eventually lead to the episode "Time Squared".
+They did not go ahead with the script but asked him to pitch other ideas which eventually led to the episode "Time Squared".
 The script for "The Storyteller" came to the attention of Michael Piller who liked it and, years later, asked Bensmiller to rewrite it for Deep Space Nine.

 Guest star Kay E. Kuter previously appeared in Star Trek: The Next Generation episode "The Nth Degree".

 The matte painting of the Bajoran village is the same matte painting from the Star Trek: The Next Generation "Birthright" episodes (Season 6, Episode 16 and 17) in which it depicted the colony of Romulan and Klingon survivors from the Khitomer massacre.

 Reception

-Keith DeCandido of Tor.com rated it 3 out of 10 and wrote: "two good pairings do not a watchable story make, and the episode is ultimately completely forgettable."
+Keith DeCandido of Tor.com rated it three out of ten and wrote: "two good pairings do not a watchable story make, and the episode is ultimately completely forgettable."

-In 2019, ScreenRant reported that IMDb users had rated this episode as one of the ten worst episodes of Star Trek: Deep Space Nine.
+In 2019, Screen Rant reported that IMDb users had rated this episode as one of the ten worst episodes of Star Trek: Deep Space Nine.